Book Excerpt: Glow - The Dermatologist's Guide To A Whole Foods Younger Skin Diet

 The signs of skin aging

-Pigment changes.
+- Pigment changes.
 As we age, we accumulate a lot more freckles and dark spots.
 The medical term for one type of dark spot is solar lentigos.
-I call these sun spots, because they're due to a lifetime of UV exposure finally catching up to
+I call these sunspots because they're due to a lifetime of UV exposure finally catching up to your skin.

 Just as in ancient Egypt, this emphasis on preserving youthful skin was present in many of the advanced ancient civilizations, from China to the Middle East to India.
 Ayurvedic medicine, one of the most ancient medical traditions, had extensive descriptions of skin care techniques.